 Isaac’s journal is one of the first reports of a European on Natal and the kingdom of the Zulus.
-The first volume begins in 1825 when Isaacs went to Natal for the first time.
-The major portion of the text consists of a detailed description of Shaka, his society and culture.
-In 1830 Isaacs returned to Natal when Dingaan reigned here.
-He reports on the early white settlement; in addition the volume includes a good deal of information on Zulu culture.
+The first volume of Travels and Adventures in Eastern Africa (VRS Vol I-16), covers the period from 1825 to 1828 and gives the reader a detailed description of Shaka, his society and culture.

 In this publication, Isaacs describes his second journey to, and stay in, Natal from 1830 until 1832.

 After his return to St Helena in 1828 he was staying with friends on the island and become acquainted with an American, Captain Page, who was on his way to Natal.
 Page, being anxious to avail himself of Isaacs’s knowledge of Natal and it’s people, made him a very attractive offer to accompany him in the capacity of “supercargo” – managing the cargo owner’s trade, selling the merchandise in ports to which the vessel is sailing.
 They left St Helena in mid February 1830 and sailed directly to Port Natal where they arrived on 31 March and Isaacs was given a hearty welcome by his old friends.
 During this second visit, Dingaan reigned as King of the Zulus and Isaacs reports on the early white settlement and, in great detail, on the customs and culture of the Zulus nation.
 He also visited other East African countries and islands and visited Cape Town where he tried to convince the Cape Government to colonise Natal before he returned to St Helena to arrive there at the beginning of March 1832.

 |54 A MARRIAGE CEREMONY||55 A MARRIAGE CEREMONY|